ankitmalani11/ansible-playbook-example/README.md

 # ansible-playbook-example
 install apache2 http server on multiple server by ansible playbook

-# please make changes in hosts file by adding all ip addresses of all server in which you want to install Apache http server
+# update ip address of all servers by adding lines in hosts file
 192.168.0.11 <br />
 192.168.0.12 <br />